tkaye407/DeviceSyncPerfTesting/README.md

 # Device Sync Performance Testing Script

-Please see this article: TODO
+Please see this article: https://medium.com/@tkaye407/atlas-device-sync-defining-and-measuring-performance-3b3ef9fdac45

 Testing the performance of Device Sync has typically been a daunting task.
 On top of the fact that it is difficult to define what performance means exactly, there are a lot of factors that affect that performance.